Merrit/nyrna/docs/_pages/usage.md

 Nyrna can be used to toggle the suspend / resume state of one active window:

 - Linux
-  - Set a hotkey in system settings to run the `nyrna_toggle_active_window` executable from the Nyrna directory
+  - Set a hotkey in system settings to run the nyrna executable with the `--toggle` flag, example:
+    > ~/Applications/Nyrna/nyrna --toggle

 - Windows
   - Run the `toggle_active_hotkey.exe` file from the Nyrna directory to add an